adithirgis/pollucheck/include.md

 ### File

-**What to expect from the app?**
+**What does the app do?**
-*A dummy dataset is loaded, so, without uploading the data keep clicking buttons to generate plots in this app.*
+*This app helps to analyze and visualize open source air quality data available.
+An example dataset is already loaded to help you walk through all the features of the app.
+If you need help with downloading your own, go to the next question.*

-**Where can we download these data sets from?**
+**Where can we download the air quality e data from?**
-*The datasets can be downloaded from 3 sources - [CPCB website](https://app.cpcbccr.com/ccr/#/caaqm-dashboard-all/caaqm-landing), [OpenAQ](https://openaq.org/#/countries/IN?_k=5ecycz), and
+*Air Quality data from India can be downloaded from 3 sources - [CPCB website](https://app.cpcbccr.com/ccr/#/caaqm-dashboard-all/caaqm-landing), [OpenAQ](https://openaq.org/#/countries/IN?_k=5ecycz), and [AirNow](https://www.airnow.gov/international/us-embassies-and-consulates/#India).*
-[AirNow](https://www.airnow.gov/international/us-embassies-and-consulates/#India).*

-**Does this application work for Countries other than India?**
+**Can I use this app to analyze app work for data from countries other than India?**
-*Yes, Any dataset from the 3 mentioned sources can be used in this application to analyze the data, the only important thing to remember is to choose the right time zone.*
+*Yes, two of the sources mentioned above OpenAQ, and AirNow have datasets from many other countries.
+CPCB is specific to India.
+Make sure you specify the correct timezone in the app when analyzing data from different countries.*

-**How to use the application?**
+**How to use the app?**
 *Please check
 [here](https://github.com/adithirgis/OpenSourceAirQualityApp) for a walk through.*

-**Will this application read data from a reference monitor which is not from the sources mentioned in the application?**
+**Will this application read data from a reference monitor which is not from the sources mentioned in the app?**
-*No, this application can do post-processing of the data downloaded from the mentioned sources.*
+*No, this app can only do post-processing of the data downloaded from the mentioned sources.*

-**What are the different file formats which can be uploaded to this application?**
+**What are the different file formats which can be uploaded to this app?**
 *The data can be uploaded only in .csv or .xlsx format.*

-**What if no quality check options are used?**
+**What if I do not use any quality check options?**
-*The data will be as it is except that it will remove fill values from the data.*
+*Data from sources specified here, sometimes contains fill values which can be due to instrument malfunction or unavailability of data.
+The data will be as it is except that it will remove fill values from the data.*

 **What is the naming convention of downloaded files?**
-*The File tab downloaded data is the hourly or daily average so “average.csv”, while the summary statistics file has an extension of “summary.csv”, and the diurnal table download will have an extension of “diurnal.csv”.*
+*The File tab downloaded data is the hourly or daily average so
+\_average.csv, while the summary statistics file has an extension of
+\_summary.csv, and the diurnal table download will have an suffix of
+\_diurnal.csv.*

-**What are the different packages used in the application?**
+**What are the different packages used in the app?**
 *The different packages we use here are - tidyverse, ggplot2, openair, lubridate, shiny, bslib, forecast, biwavelet, readxl, DT, data.table, nortest, janitor, zoo.*

 **Can the input file be manipulated/edited?**
-*No. our application is currently designed to read the preset format of the input file.* *Any alterations in the input file may lead to the malfunctioning of the application.*
+*No. This app is currently designed to read the preset format of the input file.
+Any alterations in the input file may lead to unpredictable results.*

 **What is the standard outlier condition?**
-*The standard outlier detection condition is to find the daily mean and standard deviation and then removing values which are lower then Mean - x \* SD and greater than Mean + x \* SD, where x is any real number.*
+*The standard outlier detection condition is to calculate the daily mean and standard deviation and then removing values that are lower than Mean subtracted by x times SD and greater than Mean added to x times SD, where x is any real number.*

 **Why should we remove repeated consecutive measurements?**
-*Sometimes when the instrument breaks down, it tends to show exactly the same consecutive values, it is advised to remove these as well.*
+*Sometimes when the instrument breaks down, it tends to show exactly the same consecutive values (often this value is the last measured value), it is suggested that such consecutive values be removed from the dataset*

 **Why should we remove values above 9999 from the data?**
 *Usually, values above 9999 are incorrect, also because the instruments usually measure only up to 999 values in PM instruments.
-This can be removed using this filter option.*
+This can be removed using this filter option, along with this 9999 could also be a fill value.*

 **What are the available time resolutions for plots and tables?**
-*Only hourly and daily average plots can be generated in this application, although the data table can be of 60, 30, and 15 minutes time resolution.*
+*Only hourly and daily average plots can be generated in this application, although the input data can be of 60, 30, and 15 minutes time resolution.*

 **How to export plots?**